|Light Rail Transit Association

 Bury Interchange was designed as one of the northern terminals for the ‘Pic–Vic’ main line tunnel and electrification scheme.
 The platform has two faces and is at the lower level.
 Steps, an escalator (refurbished 2006) and a lift link platform with a small concourse and the bus station.
 From both there is a pedestrian route to the adjacent town centre shops.

-Monday to Saturday an all day 12 minute interval service runs from Bury to Piccadilly station.
+Monday to Saturday an all day 12 minute interval service runs from Bury to Droylsden.
 During the daytime a 12 minute interval service also runs from Bury to Altrincham.

-On Sundays services run every 12/15 minutes, all to Piccadilly station.
+On Sundays services run every 12/15 minutes, all to Droylsden.

 Further information is available on the Metrolink and TfGM web sites, see the Links page.